Business Administration (BBA) and Computer Science (BSc) (double degree co-op program)

 4U English must be at a minimum of 60% for all programs unless otherwise specified.
 You must also meet program-specific requirements.
 All required courses must be at a minimum of 60%, unless otherwise specified.

 If you repeat a course, the highest grade will be used in calculating your average with no penalty.
 Courses taken at night school/summer school are considered equivalent to regular daytime courses.

 Timing and Process for Admission Decisions

-We are continuously sending out offers of admission from the time the applications open at the OUAC in December, until the deadline to accept your offer in early June.
-Offers are sent out in what we call “phases,” with each phase based on different academic criteria.
+We begin to send out offers of admission in December and continue to do so until the deadline to accept your offer on June 1.
+Offers are sent out in what we call “phases”, with each phase based on different academic criteria.
 All offers of admission are conditional until your final grades are received by our office in July.

 Phase 1: Early Offers of Admission

 - This phase takes place during December and January.